 Enable students to carry out historical research at a level appropriate to their age and abilities and communicate their research findings in a variety of ways.
 They will learn how to select, record and collate data from primary and secondary sources and present their findings in a well-structured, logical format.

-Equip them for the rigours of the Junior and Leaving Certificate History exams and enable them to fulfill their potential.
+Equip them for the Junior and Leaving Certificate History Exams and enable them to fulfill their potential.

 Effective Teaching Methodologies: